AttyC/react-front-end-tech-test/README.md

 #### What did I not include?

 I didn't manage to total all values or clear all fields, despite a/ keeping Quantity at Basket level and b/ then trying a different approach, to target the item quantity and price.
+(I moved onto CSS only when I couldn't progress with React any further).

 #### My approach